Monthly Tech-Tip from Tony Hansen SignUp

 Use a white burning not-too-refractory casting body to make the testers.
 50% ball clay, 25 silica, 25 feldspar is a good starting point.

-Preparing balls for a melt fluidity firing test
+Preparing balls for a melt fluidity test using Veegum

-Here is how to prepare a melt-flow ball for the GBMF test or the GLFL test: Weigh 11g of the frit and 0.33 of Veegum (the latter plasticizes the frit and imparts dry hardness).
-Put them in a small ziplock bag.
-Zip it to entrap air, roll the zipper down to inflate it and shake well to mix the Veegum and frit.
-Stir the powder into plenty of water in a small bowl.
-A brush works best for quick delumping and cleaning out the bowl when pouring onto a plaster slab.
-It dewaters very quickly, after about 10 seconds, just as the water sheen is gone, peel it up with a rubber rib.
-Smear it back down and peel it up every few seconds until it is plastic and formable (not sticky).
-Roll it into a ball, label it and dry it under a heat lamp (could take an hour, the Veegum really holds on to the water).
-When dry use a sharp knife to cut off enough to bring it down to 10 grams.
-One caveat: The Veegum is a melting catalyst, when comparing melts both sample should contain the same percentage.
+This method uses 3% Veegum.
+A 0.01g scale is required (the amount of Veegum needs to be precise since it affects melting).
+Weigh 11g of the frit and 0.33 of Veegum.
+Put them in a small ziplock bag, zip it to entrap air and roll the zipper down to inflate it.
+Shake well to mix.
+Stir the powder into water (~5-8g) in a small bowl.
+Pour it onto a plaster slab - it dewaters very quickly (e.g. as little as 10 seconds) - just as the water sheen is gone, peel it up with a rubber rib.
+Smear it back down and peel it up every few seconds until it is plastic and formable (but not sticky).
+Roll it into a ball, label it and dry it under a heat lamp (this could take an hour, the Veegum really holds on to the water).
+When dry we use a sharp knife to cut off enough to bring it down to 9 grams.
+One caveat: The Veegum is a melting catalyst, balls will flow noticeably more, this is not an issue if you are comparing the melts of two materials (but it is for tests meant to be absolute).

 G1215U vs. G1215W glaze flow test